Fiserv/soft-pos/docs/getting-started.md

 <!-- type: card
 title: Quickstart for the Tap to Pay on iPhone SDK by Fiserv
-description: This Package is an SDK that facilitates enabling Apple's Tap To Pay on iPhone functionality in your own app.
+description: This SDK facilitates enabling Apple's Tap To Pay on iPhone functionality in your own app.
 With just a bit of configuration and a few lines of code, your iPhone app will be able to securely accept contactless payments on a supported iPhone without any additional hardware (e.g. POS terminal, external card reader device, etc.)
 link: ?path=docs/TTP/Apple-Pay/Apple-Pay-Getting-Started.md
 -->